 - Garagekeepers insurance can help you if you ever have care, custody, or control of your clients’ cars.
 It covers the customer’s vehicles against losses such as fire, theft, and vandalism.

-- Garage liability can cover you against claims of bodily injury or property damage that arise from the day-to-day operations of your business or the services you provide but aren’t a result of the tow truck itself.
+- Garage liability can cover you against liability-related claims of bodily injury or property damage that arise from the day-to-day operations of your business or the services you provide.

 - On-hook/In-tow insurance covers your customer’s car while it’s attached to your tow truck.